pieterjandesmedt/vite-et-reves/content/captains-log/2019-10-09-ithaki-antipaxoi-making-water.md

 The morning brought perfect sailing weather.
 I didn't notice at first, still groggy and undercaffeinated, but Barbara was prodding me relentlessly: "Let's go, the wind is good, we're missing valuable weather!"
 She'll turn into a wholehearted sailor before the year is over, I'm sure of it.

-We flew out of the Ithaki channel with the wind at our back, the main and the Code D wing on wing.
+We flew out of the Ithaki channel with the wind at our back, the main and the {{% explain "gennaker" "a large light sail that is used when the wind comes _from the side_ of your boat" %}} wing on wing.
 I counted over 50 sailboats around us.
 Dodging them was a nice refresher course on the right-of-way rules.

 {{< image src="IMG_7201.jpg" alt="Over 50 sailboats came out here today" ratio="3x2" >}}